civican/legisinfo/44-1/bills/C-11/bill_text.md

 ### Section 25

-  **(1)** **If** the Commission is satisfied, after a public hearing on the matter, that the Corporation has contravened **section 31.1**, any order made under subsection **9.1(1), 11.1(2)** or 12(2) or any regulation made under this Part, the Commission shall forward to the Minister a report setting out the circumstances of the contravention, the findings of the Commission and any observations or recommendations of the Commission in connection with the **contravention**.
+  **(1)** If the Commission is satisfied, after a public hearing on the matter, that the Corporation has contravened section 31.1, any order made under subsection 9.1(1), 11.1(2) or 12(2) or any regulation made under this Part, the Commission shall forward to the Minister a report setting out the circumstances of the contravention, the findings of the Commission and any observations or recommendations of the Commission in connection with the contravention.

-> **Explanatory Note**:
-> Existing text of subsection 25(1):
-> *Existing Text*:
-> > Where the Commission is satisfied, after a public hearing on the matter, that the Corporation has contravened or failed to comply with any condition of a licence referred to in the schedule, any order made under subsection 12(2) or any regulation made under this Part, the Commission shall forward to the Minister a report setting out the circumstances of the alleged contravention or failure, the findings of the Commission and any observations or recommendations of the Commission in connection therewith.

 ### Section 22